xwmx/nb/README.md

-management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, and more, all in a single portable script.
+management tool with encryption, advanced search, [Git](https://git-scm.com/)-backed versioning and syncing, [Pandoc](http://pandoc.org/)-backed conversion, global and local notebooks, tagging, color themes, and more, all in a single portable, well-tested script.

-`nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Emacs Org mode](https://orgmode.org/), can work with files in any format, and can export notes to many document formats. `nb` can also create private, password-protected encrypted notes and bookmarks.
+`nb` creates notes in text-based formats like [Markdown](https://en.wikipedia.org/wiki/Markdown) and [Emacs Org mode](https://orgmode.org/), can work with files in any format, can import and export notes to many document formats, and can create private, password-protected encrypted notes and bookmarks.
 With `nb`, you can add and edit notes using Vim, Emacs, VS Code, Sublime Text, and any other text editor you prefer. `nb` works in any standard Linux / Unix environment, including macOS and Windows via WSL.
 [Optional dependencies](#optional) can be installed to enhance functionality, but `nb` works great without them.